Vintage Levi's Value 2026: What Your Old Jeans Are Actually Worth

 This is the holy grail era for Levi's collectors.
 Before 1971, the red tab on the back pocket read "LEVI'S" with a capital E. Any pair with a Big E tab is automatically in the most valuable category.

-Big E pairs also feature selvedge denim -- fabric woven on old-style shuttle looms that produces a clean, self-finished edge visible when you fold up the cuff.
+Big E pairs also feature selvedge denim, which is fabric woven on old-style shuttle looms that produces a clean, self-finished edge visible when you fold up the cuff.
 You will see a white edge with a colored (usually red) thread running along it.
 Selvedge denim is denser, heavier, and fades differently than modern denim, which is why collectors prize it.

 Other markers of the Big E era include hidden rivets on the back pockets (removed in 1966), a single-stitch back pocket (pre-1966 used a single row of stitching on the arcuate design), and leather patch labels rather than paper ones.